PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 }
 ```

-Besides, by viewing the following full project which is a single-user blog system and based on this library(MySQL for Entity Framework Core) to explorer more features: [View on GitHub](https://github.com/kagamine/yuukoblog-netcore-mysql).
+By viewing the following full project which is a single-user blog system and based on this library(MySQL for Entity Framework Core) to explorer more features: [View on GitHub](https://github.com/kagamine/yuukoblog-netcore-mysql).

 ## Special supported features